 The first tax in 1630 was for the military instruction of the male citizens.
 It was paid in 1632 and 1633.
 In 1631 the General Court ordered that “there shall be a general training of them that inhabit Charlestown, Mistick and the new town.”
 Cradock was fined three pounds because some of his men failed to attend training.
 In these early years Cradock’s men were often so busy with work that they found it difficult to take time for their military duties so the General Court released them from such obligations.
 Yet they were advised to bear arms for their protection.

-Since there were no public schools in Medford during the seventeenth century, no taxes were needed for them.
-All instruction was given at home and the curriculum was the Bible and the Primer, because religion was most important.
-The first pastor and teacher was the Reverend James Noyes, an Oxford graduate, who apparently served only one year, 1634.
-For most of the century there was no pastor or meetinghouse.
-There were not enough people or money to support either, so these Puritans worshipped in nearby communities such as Cambridge, Maiden, or Charlestown.
+Since there were no public schools in Medford during the seventeenth century, taxes for them were not collected.
+All instruction was given at home and the curriculum was the Bible.
+The first pastor and teacher was the Reverend James Noyes, an Oxford graduate, who apparently served only in 1634.
+Since there were not enough people or money to support either a pastor or a meetinghouse, locals worshiped in nearby communities such as Cambridge, Maiden, or Charlestown.

-In 1690 a room was hired for religious services and the pulpit was served by students from Harvard College.
+In 1690, a room was hired for religious services and the pulpit was served by students from Harvard College.
 In 1692 a Reverend John Hancock became the preacher but he served only briefly.
 Then the town again turned to Harvard for preachers.
 That same year it was voted to build Medford’s first meeting-house, but the building was not finished until 1696.
-It was erected ‘ ‘on a rock on the north side of Woburn road” on the top of Marm Simond’s hill.
-A one-story building without a spire or a gallery, it cost sixty pounds.
+It was erected “on a rock on the north side of Woburn road” on the top of Marm Simond’s hill.
+A one-story building without a spire or a gallery cost sixty pounds.

 Seats for the congregation were wooden backless benches.
 The walls were “plaistered with lime.”
 The meeting-house was used for about twenty years.
 Between 1698 and 1710 the Reverend Benjamin Woodbridge was the minister but it was not a happy experience for either minister or flock.
 Their differences had to be settled through various law suits.